Ramën Çepele

-Ramën Çepele (born 21 March 2003) is a footballer who plays as a centre-back for Hannover 96.
+Ramën Çepele (born 21 March 2003) is a footballer who most recently played as a centre-back for Hannover 96 II.
 Born in Italy, he began his youth international career with Italy before switching to represent the Albania national team.

 Club career

 Çepele played at A.S.D.
 Liventina in his youth, before joining the Inter Milan youth academy in 2017.
 In 2020, he moved to the under-19 team of German club Hannover 96.

 International career

-Çepele made his international debut for Albania on 11 November 2020 in a friendly match against Kosovo.
+Çepele made his senior international debut for Albania on 11 November 2020 in a friendly match against Kosovo, at age of just 17 years plus 7 months and 21 days, becoming the youngest ever player of the national side.